brandleyzhou/paper-reading/slides/watson2021/content.md

 * A novel self-supervised multi-frame depth estimation model

-* Showing moving objects and static scenes impact self-supervised multi-view matching approaches and introduce solutions
+* (For SfM) Showing moving objects and static scenes impact self-supervised multi-view matching approaches and introducing solutions

 * An adaptive cost volume to overcome the scale ambiguity